lxth0rz/data_engineer_test/README.md

 # Task 2: Regex
 ====================

+#### Requirements:
-#### Requirement: write a regex to process the string in rawDim to extract the height, width and the depth (as float64 integers).
+write a regex to process the string in rawDim to extract the height, width and the depth (as float64 integers).
 #### Bonus: Is there a single regex for all 5 examples ?

 The task is focused on using regular expressions (regex) to extract specific information from a string.
 The goal is to extract the height, width, and depth of an object as float64 integers from a string in the "rawDim" column of a DataFrame.